livebook-dev/livebook/docs/dev_endpoints.md

 fswatch *.livemd | xargs -I{} curl -X POST http://localhost:32123/dev/sync -H 'content-type: application/json' -d '{"file":"{}"}'
 ```

-### Claude Code hooks
+### Coding agent hooks

-If you are editing notebooks using Claude Code, you can add hooks to automatically synchronize file changes into the corresponding session open in Livebook.
+If you are editing notebooks using coding agents, you can add hooks to automatically synchronize file changes into the corresponding session open in Livebook.
+Below we will see an example for Claude Code on Unix systems, but it can be adapted to other agents and environments:

 **.claude/settings.json**